tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Electron SDK/实时语音_intl_en.md

 - You have created a GME application and obtained the SDK `AppID` and key.
 For more information, see [Activating Services](https://intl.cloud.tencent.com/document/product/607/10782).
 - You have activated **GME real-time voice service and voice messaging and speech-to-text services**.
 For more information, see [Activating Services](https://intl.cloud.tencent.com/document/product/607/10782).
 - Configure your project before using GME; otherwise, the SDK will not take effect.
-- After a GME API is called successfully, `QAVError.OK` will be returned with the value being 0.
+- After a GME API is called successfully, `GmeError.AV_OK` will be returned with the value being `0`.
 - GME APIs should be called in the same thread.
 - The `Poll` API should be called periodically for GME to trigger event callbacks.
-- For detailed error codes, see <dx-tag-link link="https://intl.cloud.tencent.com/document/product/607/33223" tag="ErrorCode">Error Codes</dx-tag-link>.
+- For detailed error codes, see <dx-tag-link link="https://www.tencentcloud.com/document/product/607/33223" tag="ErrorCode">Error Codes</dx-tag-link>.
-- GME only supports simple voice chat features on Unity WebGL.
-For more information, see [Project Configuration](https://intl.cloud.tencent.com/document/product/607/30261).

 ## Integrating the SDK